-- 7.5.1 Where an affidavit filed pursuant to paragraph 7.1.2 of this Part sets out the name of any person who, in the opinion of the deponent, either has or might reasonably be expected to have a legal or equitable interest in the land the subject of the application, the Court may order that notice of the summons be given to that person. - 7.5.2 Where, in the opinion of the Court, any person has a legal or equitable interest in the land the subject of the application, the Court may order that notice of the summons be given to that person. - 7.5.3 Where an order that notice be given to any person is made pursuant to this Part, an affidavit verifying that such notice has been given must be filed by the applicant as soon as is reasonably practicable after such notice has been given.
+- 7.5.1 Where an affidavit filed pursuant to paragraph 7.1.2 of this Part sets out the name of any person who, in the opinion of the deponent, either has or might reasonably be expected to have a legal or equitable interest in the land the subject of the application, the Court may order that notice of the summons in the prescribed form be given to that person. - 7.5.2 Where, in the opinion of the Court, any person has a legal or equitable interest in the land the subject of the application, the Court may order that notice of the summons in the prescribed form be given to that person.